Plastic Surgery Post-Op Care Provider – Lymphatic Drainage

 Face Lift – The normal lymphatic drainage pathways are impaired after a facelift, so there can be a lot of swelling in the face, neck, and upper torso, as well as the usual pain, bruising, and inflammation.
 It is very important to manage the swelling to get the best outcomes and the aesthetics you are looking for by the end of your recovery period.
 I will mostly work to move the fluids through alternate lymphatic drainage pathways, as well as soothing massage in other areas to ease discomfort from altered sleep positions and stress.
 While swelling can take up to three months to fully subside, MLD can significantly expedite this process and enhance your comfort during recovery.

 Breast Surgery – As usual, all sessions will be centered around MLD to help with your swelling, bruising, and pain, and working to prevent complications from developing, with other types of massage to help with discomfort in other areas of your body.
 I will help you with your home self-care plan prescribed by your surgeon to make sure you know how to do it.
 We’ll also work with your surgical scars starting 6-8 weeks post op (per your surgeon’s instruction) to ensure they heal optimally as well.
-Whether you’ve had implants placed or removed, a reduction, or just a lift, I tailor each session to your individual healing process.
+Whether you’ve had implants placed or removed, a fat transfer, a reduction, or just a lift, I tailor each session to your individual healing process.

 Primary Benefits of Receiving Lymphatic Drainage after Your Surgery